MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 the actual parameter values, we like to say, "We don't know Greek, and we don't know parameters!"</div>\EndKnitrBlock{protip}

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Write out hypotheses in both plain and statistical language to test for the association between the consultant's work and the true complication rate, $\pi$, for the consultant's clients.
+Write out hypotheses in both plain and statistical language to test for the association between the consultant's work and the true complication rate, $\pi$, for the consultant's clients.

 ---